 the founder of MTH, had began working for Jerry Williams at Williams Reproductions Limited in 1973 as a 12 year old kid.

 Mike lived in the same Howard County Maryland neighborhood as Jerry.
 Mike and several of his schoolmates were

 employed to assemble latch couplers and other parts for the pre-war era reproduction trains in Jerry's basement.

 Mike continued to work for Jerry throughout his high school and college years, until 1980, when Mike's Train House was started.

-As the 1980's came to an end and the US economy went into a recession, the demand
+As the 1980's came to an end and the US economy went into a recession, the demand for expensive scale

 models declined, and Williams focused on more economical-to-produce diesel models such as F-3's, Geep's and SW1

 switchers.
 From 1990 to 2007, Jerry concentrated on the development of models of diesels, passenger cars and rolling

 stock and the expansion of the Golden Memories line.
 In 2000, he indulged himself by making one of his favorite models,